Bumshakalaka/krAIna/README.md

 ---
 *Note*:
-1. Tested with CopyQ 7.1.0 (8.0.0 has some problem with main window focus)
+1. Tested with CopyQ 7.1.0 (8.0.0 has some problem with the main window focus)
 2. To get popup notifications (usually on errors), disable `Use native notifications` in CopyQ Preferences...
 ---